al3xandr3/al3xandr3.github.io/_posts/2010-03-08-automate-orgmode-todo-export.md

   - automation
   - ruby
   - emacs
-intro: "Here's the geek automation of the week, its for helping creating reports from my TODO tasks list when using the amazing emacs org-mode(<a href=\"http://orgmode.org/\">see here whats orgmode all about</a>)."
+intro: "Automating reports from my (emacs org-mode)TODO list"
 ---

 Here's the geek automation of the week, its for helping creating reports from